divyamsharma822/divyamsharma822/README.md

 ---

-### 3. Almwjht — Company Website for Real Estate
+### 3. Almwjht — IT Company based in Dubai
-A modern real estate company website built to present services, featured listings, and land/property opportunities with a clean and user-friendly experience.
+Originally a Dubai-based real estate firm, Almwjht transitioned into an IT company to expand into digital services and modern solutions.
+I built a corporate website that reflects this transformation — presenting IT services, project showcases, and technology-driven offerings with a clean, user-friendly experience.

 🔗 Live: [almwjht.com](https://almwjht.com/)